 Saturday, January 19 (Domestic Students)

 First-Year, Transfer, and Exchange Student Orientation:

 Orientation Schedule & Information

-The Babson community is excited to welcome our new students and families for the Fall semester.
-The Orientation schedule is designed to introduce students and families to the community, academics, and campus life at Babson.
-We are pleased to offer the Orientation schedule through the Guidebook app, available on the web and on iOS and Android devices.
-The Babson College Orientation "guide" will be your one-stop-shop to Orientation and your first few days on campus.
-Check it out now!
+The Babson community is excited to welcome our new students and families for the coming semester.
+The orientation schedule is designed to introduce students and families to the community, academics, and campus life at Babson.
+All sessions for Family Orientation are optional.

 The Babson Hub

 The Babson Hub is your student's portal to all of the information needed to succeed at Babson.
 On the Hub, students will find important orientation resources, information on campus offices, and more.
-This summer, encourage your student to explore the Hub
+This summer, encourage your student to

 , which is home to the following important pre-arrival items: